 But we believe that there is no direct correlation between education qualifications and the bad performance of ruling elite in last eleven years in Jharkhand.
 As collectively, both these, viz., Political and Bureaucratic Classes have enough intellect to implement the development and welfare programmes across the state.

-But it did not happen.
+But it does not happen.
 Why?

 Well because the ruling elite not only lack experience but they also honest intent and the real desire to work for the common Jharkhandis.
 No doubt both Political Class and Bureaucratic Class of Jharkhand State should take the blame for the sorry state of affairs in Jharkhand.